 Work commissioned by Auto Italia has toured internationally to Cemeti Institute for Art and Society, Yogyakarta; Centre d’Art Contemporain Genève; Firstdraft, Sydney; Futura Centre for Contemporary Art, Prague; Hessel Museum, New York; Haus der Kunst, Munich; If I Can’t Dance, Amsterdam; KW Institute for Contemporary Art, Berlin; Museo d’Arte Moderna di Bologna; Nubuke Foundation, Accra, Tate Modern and ICA, London; and others.

 Tze Yan Clara Wong, Project Assistant

 Front of House Assistants: Bediah Al-Fadly, Sylke van der Heiden and Katherine Sung

 BOARD OF TRUSTEES:

+We are committed to improving our project space so that it is as welcoming and comfortable as possible.
 The building comprises two gallery spaces.
 Access to the first exhibition space is step-free through a street facing entrance that is 90cm wide.
 There are two steps to enter the second exhibition space.
 This is supported with a temporary ramp that is 78cm wide.
 We have fully accessible toilets available on site.

 We welcome further input as we seek to increase access to our work for all people.
 If you have encountered issues or would like to discuss accessibility before your visit, please contact info (at) autoitaliasoutheast.org.